jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-Christian Yelich has exploded this year with the Brewers in ways similar to his MVP year in 2018.
-He has the second highest batting average in the league at .329 among qualified players with over 250 at-bats.
-Among qualified outfielders, he ranks top 5 in Batting Average, On Base Percentage, weighted On Base Average and Stolen Bases.
-With an offensive outburst this year, Yelich has helped power the Brewers to a top 3 offense league-wide throught the first half of the season.
+Christian Yelich has enjoyed a resurgence reminiscent of his MVP-winning 2018 season with the Brewers.
+His batting average stands at an impressive .329, the second-highest in the league among qualified players with over 250 at-bats.
+Among qualified outfielders, Yelich ranks in the top 5 in batting average, on-base percentage, weighted on-base average, and stolen bases.
+His offensive contributions have been pivotal in propelling the Brewers to a top-three ranking in offense league-wide during the first half of the season.

 Outfielder #3 - Fernando Tatis Jr.
 ---